November 2013. Peak Coal in America. This article makes the case we’ve got only 20 years of coal left, not 200 years.

 Below are excerpts and references from this paper: Richard Heinberg and David Fridley.
 18 November 2010.
 The end of cheap coal.
 Nature, vol 468 p 367-9.

 New forecasts suggest that coal reserves will run out faster than many believe.
 Energy policies relying on cheap coal have no future.

 We believe that it is unlikely that world energy supplies can continue to meet projected demand beyond 2020.

 A spate of recent studies (1–5) suggests that available, useful coal may be less abundant than has been assumed — indeed that the peak of world coal production may be only years away.
 One pessimistic study (1) concluded that global energy derived from coal could peak as early as 2011.

 In terms of energy output, US coal production peaked in the late 1990s (volume continued to increase, but the coal was of lower energy content).

 A lot of coal is so difficult to get at it will probably remain in the ground.
-Such as China’s coal, 90% is from mines as much as 1,000 meters deep.
+Much of China’s coal, over 90%, is from mines as much as 1,000 meters deep.
 We strongly suspect that the current reserves figures are too optimistic.